top of page

 Would you like a break from your day, whether it be work, college, or high school?
 For only one hour a week, you could start spending time as a Mentor.
 If your time is limited, this may be the best volunteer opportunity for you.
 Spending time with kids is a great way to keep you energized for the rest of the day.
 Our focus is to place you with a child to enhance their academic and social skills.

 We adapt to your availability and your strengths at the school of your choice within those we serve.
 Many businesses offer "time release" for volunteers.
-Check with your employer.
-We also offer on-site presentations about our services at your place of business.

-It’'s teacher-approved
+It’s teacher-approved

 Some of the biggest supporters of our School-Based Mentoring program are actually teachers.
 They see students come back from their time with their Big filled with confidence, smiling big, ready to learn and eager to succeed.